George Scott Robertson

-Sir George Scott Robertson, (22 October 1852 – 1 January 1916) was a British soldier, author, and administrator who was best known for his arduous journey to the remote and rugged region of Kafiristan in what is now northeastern Afghanistan and for his overall command of British Empire forces during the Siege of Chitral.
+Sir George Scott Robertson, (22 October 1852 – 1 January 1916) was a British surgeon, soldier, politician, and author.
+He was a Member of Parliament for ten years.
+He is best known for his arduous journey to the remote and rugged region of Kafiristan in what is now northeastern Afghanistan and for his overall command of British Empire forces during the Siege of Chitral.
 He chronicled his Kafiristan experience in the book The Kafirs of the Hindu Kush.
-Some have suggested that Robertson's year-long expedition and subsequent book (originally published in 1896) provided background and inspiration for Rudyard Kipling's short story "The Man Who Would Be King".
-However, Kipling's work was originally published in 1888, predating Robertson's travels to the region.

 Travels to Kafiristan

 Robertson was born in London and received his education at the Westminster Hospital Medical School (now Chelsea and Westminster Hospital, London).
-In 1878 he entered the Indian Medical Service and served throughout the Second Anglo-Afghan War of 1878–80.
+In 1878, he entered the Indian Medical Service and served throughout the Second Anglo-Afghan War of 1878–80.
 In 1888 he was attached to the Indian Foreign Office and assigned as agency surgeon in Gilgit, in northern India, now Pakistan.

-According to his book it was around this time, during the war and while in Gilgit, that Robertson became interested in the land and way of life of the Kafir people.
+According to his book, it was around this time, during the war and while in Gilgit, that Robertson became interested in the land and way of life of the Kafir people.
 He asked the Government of India for permission to journey to Kafiristan, and by October 1889 was on his way, departing from Chitral in what is now northwest Pakistan in the company of several Kafir headmen of the Kam tribe.
 His journey lasted just over a year, ending in 1891, and providing Robertson with first-hand experience of what to him were the strange customs and colourful people of Kafiristan.

 He was made a Companion of the Order of the Star of India in 1892.